 The omega-3s are a family of fatty acids that are polyunsaturated.
 They are “good for you” fats.
 Three such fats make up the omega-3s: ALA (alpha-linolenic acid), EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 This trifecta of goodness is said to be “essential” to your health, with numerous studies showing its effectiveness in lowering triglyceride levels, improving cardiovascular health, reducing pain and inflammation and helping with stroke.
 After vetting such claims, the Food and Drug Administration (FDA) has awarded EPA and DHA “qualified health claims” status.

-Omega-3 fatty acids, found principally in fish oils, have been shown to convey several core health benefits.
-This includes naturally reducing and preventing inflammation and pain, thrombosis (blood coagulation) and arrhythmia (irregular heartbeats).
+Omega-3 fatty acids, found principally in fatty fish, fish oil and krill oil, have been shown to convey several core health benefits.
+This includes naturally reducing and preventing inflammation and pain, thrombosis (blood coagulation) and irregular heartbeats.
 It is believed that these benefits are the result of omega-3’s ability to balance the body’s production of prostaglandins.
 Prostaglandins are hormone-like substances produced naturally in your body that are thought to manage inflammation and pain.

 Consider how each of the three essential fatty acids work.